scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 minute

 Attempt to turn a creature you can see into a harmless frog.
-Make a spellcasting roll against the targets stamina, adding 1 terrible dice to your roll for every size larger than medium.
-On success the creature turns into a harmless frog for the duration.
+Make a spellcasting roll against the creatures stamina save, adding 1 terrible die if the creature's size is large, or 2 terrible dice if they are huge or greater.
+On success the creature turns into a harmless frog.
 Items they are wearing are transformed with them, but anything they were holding drops to the ground.

 The creature spends its turns hopping around, moving a single tile in a random direction.
-The Frog has 1 wound and 1 Defense die.
-If reduced to 0 wounds the spell ends and the creature reverts to their old form taking the remaining damage dealt.
+The Frog has 1 wound rolls 1 defense die.
+If reduced to 0 wounds the spell ends and the creature reverts to their old form, taking any remaining damage.

 You may target an additional creature for every level above 3rd.
-If you try to cast this on multiple creatures larger than medium, sum the terrible dice across all creatures.
+If you try to cast this on multiple creatures larger than medium you add the terrible dice based on size across all creatures.

 ___
 #### Inflict Wound